AlexWaygood/typeshed-stats/examples/example.md

 ### Statistics on the annotations in typeshed's stubs for `networkx`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 1,992
+    - Annotated parameters: 2,541
-    - Unannotated parameters: 1,501
+    - Unannotated parameters: 1,003
-    - Explicit `Any` parameters: 4
+    - Explicit `Any` parameters: 33
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 760
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 569
 - Returns:
-    - Annotated returns: 538
+    - Annotated returns: 548
-    - Unannotated returns: 806
+    - Unannotated returns: 804
-    - Explicit `Any` returns: 3
+    - Explicit `Any` returns: 4
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 112
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 116
 - Variables:
-    - Annotated variables: 309
+    - Annotated variables: 300
     - Explicit `Any` variables: 3
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 242
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 234
 - Class definitions:
-    - Total class definitions: 128
+    - Total class definitions: 126
     - Class definitions with `Any`: 1
     - Class definitions marked as at least partially `Incomplete`: 3